One Step Closer

 Sunday 4 December 2016, 3 pm

-Black Mist Burnt Country exhibition curator JD Mittmann gives an overview of artwork in the exhibition and provides an insight in the artistic responses to the use of the tomb bomb and the British atomic tests in Australia in the last seven decades.
+An overview of artwork in the exhibition with exhibition curator JD Mittmann and an insight in the artistic responses to the British atomic tests in Australia 60 years ago.

 Saturday, 10 December 2016, 2 pm